top of page

 Current Eye Certificate Clear

-DNA Clear EIC, CNM, HNPK, SD2, PRA
+DNA Clear EIC, CNM, HNPK, STGD carrier, PRA, BVA Eyes clear

 FTW Timothy Plum at Hartleyjean